AllCAPs788/Extract_Transform_Load_Guns/Readme.md

 # Guns?
 Guns.

-**Extract**: Data.world data from January 6, 2016- May 25th,2020 conducted by the Bloomington, IN police department on stolen guns.
-This data is broken down by property number, date of incident, model of gun, weapon description, case status, case number, police agency involved, and place where the weapon was stolen .
+**Extract**: The data we extracted are Data.world CSV files documenting firearm theft statistics from January 6, 2016 to May 25th,2020.
+Conducted by the Bloomington, IN police department, this data is broken down by the following:
+    * property number
+    * date of incident
+    * model of gun
+    * weapon description
+    * case status
+    * case number,
+    * police agency involved
+    * place where the weapon was stolen .
 **Transform**: Taking massive amounts of gun data and taking out extraneous elements like incident numbers, police agency designations, weapon description, and case numbers.

 ### Jupyter
-1. Import csvs to jupyter
+1. We imported CSV files to Jupyter Notebooks.
 2. Through the following Python code, we combined the CSV and XLSX files into one large table in Jupyter.

-3. Drop the following columns after importing:
+3. We created a new table variable by filtering the combined table created in step 2.
+We filtered out the following columns:
     Incident numbers
     police agency
     weapon description